MaDHouSe79/mh-parking/README.md

-## 💯 What i recommend for using my mod
+## 💯 What i recommend for using this mod
 - 👉 I recommend to use this mod only for vip players or for players who are most online on you server.
 - 👉 Your players will love this extra feature, if they can park there own vehicle in front of there house or clubs.
 - 👉 Try not to spawn too many vehicles in world space, this can cause issues and hiccups.